Austin Hays

-Austin Charles Bryan Hays (born July 5, 1995) is an American professional baseball outfielder for the Baltimore Orioles of Major League Baseball (MLB).
-He made his MLB debut in 2017.
+Austin Charles Bryan Hays (born July 5, 1995) is an American professional baseball outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles, Philadelphia Phillies and Cincinnati Reds.
+He made his MLB debut in 2017 with the Orioles.

 Amateur career

+Hays was born July 5, 1995, in Daytona Beach, Florida, to parents Terrie and Chuck.
+As an outfielder for Spruce Creek High School in Port Orange, Florida, Hays developed his arm strength to assist on defensive plays.
+In 2012, Hays batted .402, including .426 with runners in scoring position, and had 26 runs batted in (RBIs) en route to winning a state championship title with Spruce Creek.

-Hays attended Spruce Creek High School in Port Orange, Florida.
-He attended Seminole State College of Florida, where he played college baseball for the Seminole State Raiders, and transferred to Jacksonville University, where he continued his college baseball career with the Jacksonville Dolphins.
+Hays attended Seminole State College of Florida, where he played college baseball for the Seminole State Raiders, and transferred to Jacksonville University, where he continued his college baseball career with the Jacksonville Dolphins.
 In 2015, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League.